Kailangan Ko'y Ikaw: Plot

-Francine Natra (Regine Velasquez) is a popular singer enjoying the peak of her career.
-But due to stardom and her hectic schedules she suffers from a simple life on her own.
-Meanwhile, Guillermo "Gimo" Talumpati (Robin Padilla) lives his ordinary life as an auto mechanic taking care of his family and especially Ging-Ging, his sister with Down syndrome.
+Francine Natra is a popular singer enjoying the peak of her career, but due to stardom and her hectic schedules she suffers from a simple life on her own.
+Meanwhile, Guillermo "Gimo" Talumpati lives his ordinary life as an auto mechanic taking care of his family and especially his sister Ging-Ging, who has Down syndrome.
 Their fates cross when a promo contest called "Date With A Star" makes Gimo the winner to take the popular Francine on a special date.
 But the prize date gets cut short when Francine's suitor Alex appears while Gimo was star struck to her.

 Feeling cheated, Gimo schemes his way to abduct the singer to be able to get to know her and carry out the prize date.
 Realizing what Francine was missing, living life's simple pleasures, she becomes closer to him.
 Being the honest person that he is, Gimo also falls in love with her.
 Until his sister had to go for a medical operation that needed an amount of money that their relationship went public.
-As a consequence Gimo can’t handle Francine's showbiz world.
+As a consequence Gimo cannot handle Francine's showbiz world.
 With her popularity and his pride, their relationship breaks off after an argument.
-Disappointed Francine leaves and clarifies the issue about Gimo.
-Days later, Francine kidnaps Gimo and asked him to marry her.
+Disappointed, Francine leaves and clarifies the issue about Gimo.
+Days later, Francine kidnaps Gimo and asks him to marry her.
 He quickly realizes he has made the biggest mistake of his life by letting her go.
 They marry, the film concluding with a shot of Francine giving birth to their first child.